GrottoPress/shield/docs/14-BEARER-AUTHENTICATION.md

 If the token is successfully verified, *Shield* further checks that the token has the required `scopes` to access the current action.

 Finally, *Shield* checks that the user that generated this token has the right to access the current action.
-This check is based on the authorization rules you set up in section *13-AUTHORIZATION.md*.
+This check is based on the authorization rules you set up in section *12-AUTHORIZATION.md*.

 Effectively, a user cannot generate a valid *bearer login* token for an action they do not, originally, have access to.

+### API logins with regular passwords

+*Shield* supports API logins with regular passwords, if you expose that endpoint in you API.
+However, *sessions* are not used at all for API logins.

+Instead, *Shield* generates a temporary token for every successful login, and expects clients to pass such token in the `Authorization` header, as with bearer logins.

+This token is revoked when the user logs out.

+### Setting up

 1. Set up the model